Paraskevi

 Short CV Presentation

-She has been active in the development of computational tools and resources for natural language processing at various levels of linguistic analysis.
-She is the scientific coordinator of the Greek team in the Global FrameNet project and co-organizer of the series of competitions for the identification of verbal multi-word expressions (PARSEME Shared Tasks).
+I am the scientific coordinator of the Greek team in the Global FrameNet project and co-organizer of the series of competitions for the identification of verbal multi-word expressions (PARSEME Shared Tasks).
 The results of her research have been published in collective volumes, scientific journals, and proceedings of international conferences (peer-reviewed).

 4